-An employee who objects to any documentation in his/her file may place a statement, relating to the document that the employee considers to be inaccurate or misleading in the file.
+An employee who objects to any documentation in the employee's file may place a statement relating to the document that the employee considers to be inaccurate or misleading in the file.
 The employee may try to remove the document according to the grievance procedure.